kaimoy11/WSLfantasy/README.md

 •	11 events per season
 •	Event location and order cycle each year

-Data scraped from WSL website
+•Data scraped from WSL website

-Within this repository are the two data sets used.
+•Within this repository are the two data sets used.

 trueSurfData.csv
 Holds surfer: